sugi-juku/get-tension/README.md

     - get_tension_data_append.py

         If you have just finished stringing, use this.
-        Data is appended to training data.
+        Data is appended to training data set.
         For example.

         ```